-It's instructive to compare (15) with (8) to see how heavily the MH algorithm borrows from ordinary rejection sampling, with the key difference that the proposal distribution is allowed to change over time.
+It's instructive to compare (p.
+6) with (p.
+28, part 3a) to see how heavily the MH algorithm borrows from ordinary rejection sampling, with the key difference that the proposal distribution is allowed to change over time.

-Notice how (14) generalizes von Neumann's acceptance probability ratio $\frac{p(\theta^|y)}{G(\theta^|y)}$ for ordinary rejection sampling: the crucial part of the new MH acceptance probability becomes the ratio of two von-Neumann-like ratios, one for where you are now and one for where you're thinking of going (it's equivalent to work with g or G since the normalizing constant cancels in the ratio).
+Notice how (1) generalizes von Neumann's acceptance probability ratio $\frac{p(\theta^|y)}{G(\theta^|y)}$ for ordinary rejection sampling: the crucial part of the new MH acceptance probability becomes the ratio of two von-Neumann-like ratios, one for where you are now and one for where you're thinking of going (it's equivalent to work with g or G since the normalizing constant cancels in the ratio).